 Note: The MSR is the "Minimum Saving Rate" an ACO must achieve before it shares in first dollar savings.
 The MSSP also has a Minimum Loss Rate or MLR.
-No settlement occurs below the minimum loss rate, but ACOs share in first dollar losses once the loss rate exceeds the MLR.
+No settlement occurs between the MLR and MSR, but ACOs share in first dollar losses once the savings or loss rate exceeds the MSR or MLR.